fuse-box/fuse-box/README.md

 Yes!
 You can do that!

 Super powers of FuseBox allow to do that without code redundancy.
-A footer will be removed, and 2 bundles will be fused together, keeping only one shared Fusebox API.
+An API of a second bundle will be removed, and 2 bundles will be fused together, keeping only one shared Fusebox API.

 Only one thing you need to consider before that - packaging.